Cover of The Book Thief

 Key ideas

-• Words as resistance: books become both sanctuary and weapon.
+• Words and stories can become both sanctuary and quiet resistance.